The Feature Exhibit for 2015 - "eFarm"

 Beyond the schools area there are over 500 exhibitors covering a wide range of agricultural products and services with some exhibitors providing their own demonstrations.

-Other activities the Australian Poll Dorset Association sheep breed ANFD Feature Exhibit is located in the northern section of the Trevor Elliott Pavilion.
-See the ANFD Wether Trial sheep at the sheep activity centre, the cattle pavilion, sheep dog trials, the latest in machinery design and technology, machinery demonstrations, pasture trial plots, the reptiles display at the Rural Fire Service Association site, test your fishing skills over at the dam and visit the art competition and exhibition.
+Other activities See the ANFD Wether Trial sheep at the sheep activity centre, the cattle pavilion, sheep dog trials, the latest in machinery design and technology, machinery demonstrations, pasture trial plots, the reptiles display at the Rural Fire Service Association site and visit the art competition and exhibition.

 For group concessions and prepaid tickets for schools, contact the office at least 2 weeks prior.